projectatomic/adb-atomic-developer-bundle/docs/installing.rst

   Two different virtualization providers are supported on Linux, `VirtualBox <https://www.virtualbox.org/>`_ and `libvirt <http://libvirt.org/>`_.
 The choice as to which to use should be driven by your preferences and environmental concerns and is outside of the scope of this document.
 Both will work equally well in their default configuration.
 You may wish to read the section on file synchronization when making this decision.

-  * VirtualBox Installation instructions are available `online at the VirtualBox website <https://www.virtualbox.org/manual/ch02.html#startingvboxonlinux>`_.
+  * VirtualBox installation instructions are available `online at the VirtualBox website <https://www.virtualbox.org/manual/ch02.html#startingvboxonlinux>`_.

     A summary of the installation is listed below: